 Table ES-3 (cont.)
-PROJECT IMPACTS AND PROPOSED MITIGATION IMPACT MITIGATION MEASURES ANALYSIS OF SIGNIFICANCE AFTER MITIGATION NOISE (cont.)
-Once the project is constructed and in full operation, the developer shall conduct on-site noise measurements to verify that noise planning and attenuation measures identified in the noise analysis have mitigated project noise to levels below those proscribed by the Noise Ordinance noise limits for stationary sources.
+PROJECT IMPACTS AND PROPOSED MITIGATION Impact Mitigation Measures Analysis of Significance After Mitigation NOISE (cont.)
 Proposed residences and offices could be exposed to interior noise levels above those allowed by the General Plan Noise Element Land Use - Noise Compatibility Guidelines.
 Mitigation Measure 5.4-2: Prior to issuance of building permits, an exterior-to-interior noise analysis shall be completed to assess off-site noise sources and impacts to interior on-site residential and commercial uses.
 Appropriate noise planning and attenuation measures identified in the noise analysis shall be incorporated into the project design to ensure compliance with the General Plan Noise Element Land use - Noise Compatibility Guidelines (i.e., interior noise levels of 45 dBA CNEL or less for residential and hotel uses; 50 dBA CNEL or less for commercial uses).
-Methods for ensuring compliant interior noise levels may include, but would not be limited to, the following: Use of window glazing with an increased sound transmission classification; Use of additional thicknesses of exterior building materials.
+Methods for ensuring compliant interior noise levels may include, but would not be limited to, the following: Use of window glazing with an increased sound transmission classification; Use of additional thicknesses of interior drywall; and/or Use of additional thicknesses of exterior building materials.
 Once the project is constructed and in full operation, interior noise measurements shall be conducted to verify that exterior-to-interior noise planning has mitigated project noise levels to ensure compliance with the General Plan Noise Element Land use - Noise Compatibility Guidelines.
 Less than significant Proposed on-site uses could generate noise exposing proposed residences or hotel uses to levels above the General Plan Noise Element Land Use - Noise Compatibility Guidelines.
 Mitigation Measure 5.4-3: Prior to issuance of building permits, an interior noise analysis shall be completed to assess on-site noise sources and impacts to interior on-site residential uses.
 Appropriate noise planning and attenuation measures identified in the noise analysis shall be incorporated into the project design to ensure compliance with the General Plan Noise Element Land use - Noise Compatibility Guidelines.
-Potential noise planning and attenuation measures may include, but are not limited to, the following: Commercial air handling ducts shall not be routed in or adjacent to interior living space walls without specific plans to address isolation; Commercial HVAC systems shall not be mounted over interior living areas without specific plans to address isolation; Clusters of residential HVAC systems shall not be mounted directly over residential areas; Coolant or large water lines including HVAC water for commercial services shall not be routed in Less than significant
+Potential noise planning and attenuation measures may include, but are not limited to, the following: Commercial air handling ducts shall not be routed in or adjacent to interior living space walls without specific plans to address isolation; Commercial HVAC systems shall not be mounted over interior living areas without specific plans to address isolation; Clusters of residential HVAC systems shall not be mounted directly over residential areas; Coolant or large water lines including HVAC water for commercial services shall not be routed in walls adjacent to living areas without specific plans to address isolation; Operable windows shall not be located where they look directly at any rooftop HVAC systems in adjacent buildings; Less than significant